-In 2008/09, BC Housing's provincial budget increased by 10 per cent or \$56.6 million over the prior year actual expenditures and increased by 18 per cent compared to the prior year's budget5.
-This increase was the result of one-time grants for the pre-development approvals, one-time expenditure to acquire eight properties, the conversion of social housing, funding for building energy efficiency retrofits, funding for increased take-up of the Rental Assistance Program, enhancements to the Emergency Shelter Program, and subsidies for new units under housing programs.
+In 2008/09, BC Housing's actual provincial contribution increased by 22 per cent or \$77.7 million over the prior year actual contributions and increased by 31 per cent compared to the prior year's budget5.
+This increase was the result of one-time grants for the pre-development approvals, one-time expenditure to acquire eight properties, the conversion of social housing, funding for building energy efficiency retrofits, funding for increased take-up of the Rental Assistance Program, enhancements to the Emergency Shelter Program and subsidies for new units under housing programs.

-In 2009/10, BC Housing's total budget will decline by nearly 15 per cent or \$91.9 million.
-The budget change is mainly the result of:
+In 2009/10, BC Housing's total budget will increase to over \$650 million.
+The budget highlights are:

-- The one-time expenditure to acquire eight properties in five communities to provide a range of housing options, which decreased by \$30 million. - New housing units completed under the Independent Living BC and Provincial Homelessness Initiative programs, which adds \$5.9 million, - The completion of the Affordable Housing Trusts, the pre-development grants and the funding for building energy efficiency retrofits, which decreased by \$64.0 million; - The final phases of the conversion of housing units under the Seniors' Supportive Housing (SSH) program, which decreased by \$8.8 million; and - Higher tenant rent revenue and investment income, which add \$five million.
+- The one-time expenditure to acquire eight properties in five communities to provide a range of housing options, decreased by \$30 million; - New housing units completed under the Independent Living BC and Provincial Homelessness Initiative programs add \$5.9 million; - The completion of the Affordable Housing Trusts, the pre-development grants, the City of Vancouver funding for the single room occupancy renovations and the funding for building energy efficiency retrofits, decreased by \$69.0 million; - The final phases of the conversion of housing units under the Seniors' Supportive Housing (SSH) program decreased by \$8.8 million; - The one-time HEAT shelter funding adds \$1.8 million; - The capital funding for accelerated infrastructure projects to increase the supply of provincially owned housing under the Memoranda of Understanding (MOU) and the Seniors Rental Housing initiative will add \$114.5 million; - The transfer of the Transition House programs to BC Housing from the Ministry of Housing and Social Development adds \$31.7 million; and - Higher tenant rent revenue and investment income, add \$5 million.